pulibrary/lib_jobs/README.md

 Then please visit the server running locally at [http://localhost:3000](http://localhost:3000)

-#### run mail catcher run once
+### Run mailcatcher

-gem install mailcatcher
+The mailcatcher gem ensures you do not accidentally send test emails to actual people

-run every time
+1. run once: `gem install mailcatcher`

-mailcatcher
+1. run every time: `mailcatcher`
-you can see the mail that has been sent here
+1. you can see the mail that has been sent at http://127.0.0.1:1080

 ### Linting with Rubocop